A place for You, a place for Me.

 Honor the importance of art as part of the child's development.

 About the Instructor/Founder - Katy Rizzuti

-Sketching is like breathing to me.
-Often I get those drawings on paper other times they float around my head or land on canvas with oil paint.
+Sketching is like breathing, often I get those drawings on paper, other times they float around my head or land on canvas with oil paint.
 I also find sewing to be a great substitute to painting while I have two young boys running around and keeping me busy.
 I love finding new challenges and patterns to create my own needle and thread path.